 The Rutgers' program in political science is directed primarily toward the Ph.D.
 The Ph.D. is a research and scholarship degree.
 Exceptional applicants are admitted to this program directly upon completion of the B.A.
 Others enter after completion of M.A. work at another institution.
 Students take their qualifying doctoral examinations after the equivalent of two years of full-time study.
 Writing a doctoral dissertation then requires about two additional years.
 The typical total time for the Ph.D. degree is five or six years from the time of first enrollment, with a maximum of seven years.
 Extensions in completion of the dissertation are allowed under exceptional circumstances.

-The Rutgers Graduate Program in political science is divided into six substantive areas or fields: American politics, Comparative politics, International relations, Political theory, Public law and Women and politics.
-For the Ph.D., preparation in at least two, and in most cases three, of these fields is necessary, as well as demonstration of competence in quantitative analysis.
+The Rutgers Graduate Program in political science offers primary concentrations in six substantive areas or fields: American Politics, Comparative Politics, International Relations, Political Theory, Public Law and Women and Politics and two secondary areas of concentration in Research Methodology and in Race, Ethnicity and Politics.
+For the Ph.D., preparation in one of the six primary concentrations for the major field and at least one and , and in most cases two, of the remaining seven areas for minor fields is necessary.
+You must also demonstrate competence in quantitative analysis.
 A language requirement exists in the fields of comparative politics and political theory.

 - To qualify in the major field a student must, further, pass a written exam and an oral exam.
 (See Examinations for further details.)